 Ocarina of Wind

 This Ocarina acts similarly to the one in A Link to the Past, by allowing Link to quick travel to one of a few preset locations throughout Hyrule by using it.
-A bird called Wind Crests will fly Link to a destination of your choice.
-But you must first, in a similar to fashion to the game mentioned above, free the bird from its statue.
+A bird called Wind Crests will fly Link to a destination of his choice.
+But he must first, in a similar to fashion to the game mentioned above, free the bird from its statue.
 An interesting fact is that the tune it plays is same as the Warp Whistle from Super Mario Bros.
 3.

 Bow, Arrows and Light Arrows